aarontharris/Fuel/README.md

 ```

 ### Providers
 Providers give you the opportunity to evaluate the injection situation.
 A Provider is an abstract class with a provide method that gets called once per injection per type.
+If the type is an AppSingleton, then the provider is only called once ever.
+If type is an ActivitySingleton, the provider is called only once per Activity, Fragment, etc.  For POJOs the provider is called once per POJO.

 #### Choose the right constructor with a Provider
 This example will return a new instance of MyClass using the correct constructor of MyClass( SomeThing ) by using a Provider to first obtain SomeThing.
-// FIXME: what if MyClass is an @AppSingleton ? the provider returns new?
-Best to test this.
+Note that as hinted above, even though we call **new** MyClass( someThing ), if MyClass were a singleton, we'd still only have one instance because the provider would not get called again until the singleton goes out of scope.

+As you can see in the example below, the power of providers comes from their ability to inject things and evaluate before returning an instance.
+This allows you to place all factory wiring inside your FuelModule.

+A note to best practices, when injecting inside a provider, its best to use the parent object as the parent for related injections so not to break scope.
 ```
 public class MyClass {
   public MyClass() {